-This week, Pete talks to multiple New York Times bestselling author, angel investor and all-round superstar Tim Ferriss.
-Tim’s new book, The 4-Hour Chef, is released this week, and Pete talks to Tim about the book and many other marketing-related topics.
+In this episode of the podcast, Pete talks to multiple New York Times Best Selling Author, Angel Investor and all-round superstar Tim Ferriss.
+Tim’s book, The 4-Hour Chef, had just been released, and Pete talks to Tim about the book and many other marketing-related topics including:

 Prefer To Watch The Video Version:

 Read it now.Hide it.

 Dom Goucher: Hi, everyone, and welcome to PreneurCast.
 Dom here, Pete’s usual partner in crime, and I’m really excited to share something special for this week’s edition of the show.
 It’s an over-the-shoulder conversation between Pete and multiple New York Times best-selling author, angel investor and all-around superstar, Tim Ferriss.

 Tim’s newest book, The 4-Hour Chef, comes out this week through Amazon’s new publishing arm.
 And being that it’s being published by the Amazon machine, a lot of the typical bricks-and-mortar bookstores (such as Barnes & Noble) are not stocking the book on their shelves.
 Tim and Pete talk about how to deal with the situation.
 Plus, you’ll hear a little of Tim’s background that hasn’t really been discussed before.

 They also talk about how Tim sees direct-response marketing fitting into his brand—and obviously, they talk a lot about The 4-Hour Chef, which, if you haven’t heard much about the book yet, possibly isn’t what you’d expect given the title.
 So, sit back and enjoy this fly-on-the-wall style access to the best bits of a recent conversation Tim and Pete had just for our show.

 Pete Williams: Tim, thanks for your time, mate.
 Really appreciate it.